Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Changes the text for the TV weather channel
 - Going out in storms, blizzards, frosts and heatwaves is now more perilous, as it drains your stamina.
 Thankfully, a 'Muscle Remedy' has been found to cure even the hardiest flu

+## Stamina System

+__Very Important: Read this before you alter StaminaDrain in the config!__

+Rather than a fixed penalty for certain conditions, this now calculates a multiplier based on the conditions prevailing.

+Every ten minutes, the mod checks to see if you've been outside for a certain percentage of the last 10 minutes.
+By default, it's set to 65%.
+(This percentage is calculated by counting the ticks you've been outside and the total number in the span to account for time change mods).
+Then, it generates a random number and tests it against a chance to get sick.
+By default, this is 70%.
+In addition, this must be during certain weather conditions:
+*Temperature: Frost or Heatwave (as defined in the config file, see the readme for more information) *Weathers: Lightning
+*Special Weathers: Thundersnow, Blizzard
+(NB: While you incur a stamina penalty for being sick in fog, it deliberately does not trigger this.)

+The penalties are cumulative - that is, they add up to the final multiplier.
+*Lightning : +100% ( 1)
+*Thundersnow: +100% (1)
+*Thundersnow (nighttime): +50% (.5)
+*Foggy: +50% (.5)
+*Foggy (nightime) +25% (.25)
+*Blizzard: +125% (1.25)
+*Blizzard (nighttime) +50% (.5)
+*Frost (nightime): +125% (1.25) - this is not during the winter.
+During winter, the frost penalty is untriggered.
+*Heatwave (daytime): +125% (1.25)

+The calculated number is then rounded __down__

+For example, therefore, if you're outduring a storm, with the base of 2, you only take a stamina penalty of 2.
+But if it's also a heatwave, your penatly is now (+1+1.25)=*2.25 or 4.5.
+So a penalty of 4.
+If you're out in a blizzard during the day, it's *1.25 or 2.5 rounded down to 2.
+If you're out in that blizzard at night, another .5 (1.25+.5) is added making it 1.75 or 3.5 rounded down to 3.

+(This does mean a foggy blizzard at night is (+.5+.25+1.25+.5 or *2.25), and if you somehow get this in fall, would be *3.5)

 ## Known Issues